emard/filament-sensor/README.md

 sign when sensor is empty and opposite sign when sensor is loaded so the sensor reacts reliably reading logical 1 or 0.
-To invert logic, rotate both magnets 180°.
-Default sensor position is flat side away from filament.
-To change triggering point, rotate sensor 180° flat side close to filament.
+To invert logic, flip both magnets or flip the sensor.
+Flipping sensor moves triggering point, internal chip is closer to the flat side of the sensor plastic package.
+Default orientation is flat side away from filament.

 When filament moves thru the sensor, it can either slide over the magnet or rotate the